 How Mesothelioma Affects Your Body

-Scientists do not know for sure what causes mesothelioma, however, researchers have identified factors that are proven to increase the risk for developing the cancer.
+Scientists do not know for sure what causes mesothelioma; however, researchers have identified factors that are proven to increase the risk for developing cancer.
 Although not the only factor, asbestos exposure is strongly linked to the development of mesothelioma.

 When asbestos fibers are inhaled, they can travel into the smallest airways and irritate the lung lining, or pleura.
 This irritation results in inflammation and damage that can eventually lead to the creation of abnormal cancer cells.
 There are other areas in the body with a lining similar to the pleura that can also be affected, although much less commonly.

-As mesothelioma progresses it may result in fluid accumulation in the pleural space between the lung and the chest wall, causing chest pain and shortness of breath.
+As mesothelioma progresses it may result in fluid accumulation in the pleural space between the lung and the chest wall, causing shortness of breath.
+Chest pain can occur if the tumor invades or compresses the nerves within the chest.
 If left untreated, mesothelioma often spreads to the lymph nodes and progresses rapidly, resulting in death.

 Who Is at Risk for Mesothelioma?